-Alfred Roubos is a part-time PhD researcher in the field of marine structures.
-His PhD research aims to improve port performance by a reliability based rehabilitation assessment of quay walls.
-This research will contribute to a better understanding of uncertainties, hidden safeties and reliability in the design of quay walls.
-One of the objectives is to acquire more insight in actual performance of existing quay walls in order to ensure safety and support decision making processes.
+Alfred Roubos is currently a guest researcher at TU Delft.
+He did his (part-time) PhD research in the field of marine structures.
+His PhD research aimed to improve port performance by a reliability based rehabilitation assessment of quay walls.
+This research contributed to a better understanding of uncertainties, hidden safeties and reliability in the design of quay walls.
+One of the objectives was to acquire more insight in actual performance of existing quay walls in order to ensure safety and support decision making processes.

 - Design and assessment of quay walls in fully operational port districts.